 • The study duration will be variable (adaptive design).

-• There will be 5 in-person study visits: 1 screening visit, 1 visit for the baseline PET examination, 1 residential (24h) visit for AZD7798 administration and 2 visits for repeated PET examinations.
+• For Panels 1-5, there will be 5 in-person study visits: 1 screening visit, 1 visit for the baseline PET examination, 1 residential (24 hour) visit for AZD7798 administration and 2 visits for repeated PET examinations.
 There will be a final follow-up virtual visit (telephone call).

 Eligibility Criteria